y-gagar1n/nanoid-good/README.md

 ## Localization

-If you want to look for bad words in language other than english, you can add one or more locales:
+If you want to look for bad words in other languages, you can add their corresponding locales:

 ```js
 var nanoid = require("nanoid-good");